NuGet/Home/proposed/2023/InsecureConnectionsDisableCertificateValidation.md

 By default, every secure connection NuGet makes is verified to be secure before the transfer takes place.
 Using these options makes the transfer insecure.

+Here are two other alternatives that could be considered although they add a bit of a barrier to use.

+1. Make this feature user-specific for the nuget.config & properties.
+It is suggested there are a couple existing nuget.config features(proxy for example) that are only enabled if they are found in the scope of the `user` settings.
+See https://learn.microsoft.com/nuget/consume-packages/configuring-nuget-behavior#how-settings-are-applied for more details.
+2. Add detection for common local network sources.
+This would require a known list of these sources and ensuring it covers the common scenarios.
+We currently do not know what these are and would have to extend more customer development to learn.
+To my knowledge at the time of writing this, no other ecosystem does this.

 ## Prior Art

 <!-- What prior art, both good and bad are related to this proposal? -->